Reflex Sympathetic Dystrophy

 The most prevalent symptom of RSD is a continuous, intense pain that increases over time.
 The pain is generally disproportionate to the type of injury and may become evident days or even months after the occurrence of the injury.
 Additional symptoms of RSD include burning pain, swelling of skin, sensitivity to hot or cold temperatures, and perspiration.
 These symptoms usually appear near the site of an injury and are common in the arms, fingers, hands, shoulders, legs, knees, or hip.

 If you or a loved one has been diagnosed with Reflex Sympathetic Dystrophy, it’s best to contact attorneys in your area to discuss your rights.
-Orange County lawyer Jeff Roberts can provide valuable legal advice and help you determine if someone else is responsible for your condition.
+Orange County personal injury lawyer Jeff Roberts can provide valuable legal advice and help you determine if someone else is responsible for your condition.

 What causes RSD?